xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

  - **Visualization:** InfluxDB, Grafana, Kibana

 The previously known TICK stack (Telegraf - InfluxDB - Chronograf - Kapacitor) is now integrated into InfluxDB.
 Since version 2.x, Chronograf (visualization) and Kapacitor (alerts) are integrated into InfluxDB, only Telegraf remains a separate component.
-Therefore, with only Telegraf and InfluxDB you can have a working telemetry stack.{: .notice--info}
+Therefore, with only Telegraf and InfluxDB you can have a working telemetry stack.
+{: .notice--info}

 ## TIG Stack